decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 generator
 : A valid point on the selected subgroup of the curve being used that is employed to commit a value.

+scalar
+: An integer between 0 and r-1, where r is the prime order of the selected groups, defined by each ciphersuite (see also [Notation](#notation)).

 signature
 : The digital signature output.